 • Fragile and conflict-affected populations remain at risk of being left behind.
 How can the crises of today be connected to broader Agenda 2030?

-ECDPM’s Pauline Veron and Lidet Tadesse will host a session on ‘Implementing the Humanitarian-Development-Peacebuilding Nexus: the path from good intentions to action‘.
+ECDPM’s Pauline Veron and Lidet Tadesse will host a session on ‘Implementing the humanitarian–development–peacebuilding nexus: From good intentions to action‘ on Wednesday 15 May, from 11.30 to 13.30.

 The session brings together multiple stakeholders to debate the complexity of these issues.
 It will utilise new research conducted by the European Centre for Development Policy Management (ECDPM) on the nexus approach to security, humanitarian aid, peacebuilding and development cooperation, in general and in Somalia in particular.
 As an organisation outside of these communities, ECDPM provides critical insights into the incentives and disincentives behind why certain aspects of the nexus approach work and others face resistance.